simdis/distributedCNNs/README.md

 python execute_notebook.py --num_exps 50 --output_dir <path-to-output-folder>
 ```
 the methology will be run 50 times in the default configuration, i.e., a single AlexNet CNN to be placed in an IoT system comprising 50 units (45% of BeagleBone AI, 45% of OrangePi Zero, and 10% of Raspberry Pi 3B+).
-The parameters of the `execute_notebook.py` allow to define several custom configuration.
-However, the current version of the script allows to define IoT systems comprising only three types of IoT units, i.e., the BeagleBone AI, the OrangePi Zero, and the Raspberry Pi 3B+.
+The parameters of the `execute_notebook.py` allow to define several custom configurations.
+However, the current version of the script allows to define IoT systems comprising only three types of IoT units, i.e., the BeagleBone AI, the OrangePi Zero, and the Raspberry Pi 3B+ (if you set the probability of one of those IoT units to zero, you can define an IoT system without that IoT unit).